Home Lifestyle Entertainment Found in translation

 Found in translation

-Irish language singer songwriter Róisín Seoighe told David Hennessy about the forthcoming Manchester Irish Language Arts Festival, bringing Irish language music as far away as the Netherlands and touring with Mary McAleese and The Chieftains.
+Irish language singer songwriter Róisín Seoighe told David Hennessy about bringing Irish language music as far away as the Netherlands and touring with Mary McAleese and The Chieftains.

-Singer songwriter Róisín Seoighe will be coming to Manchester to launch the Irish Language Festival this week.
+Singer songwriter Róisín Seoighe and IMLÉ play the Irish Cultural Centre in London this week.

 From Rossaveal in the Gaeltacht region of Connemara, Róisín has won many titles at Oireachtas na Gaeilge.
 In 2019, she was also chosen as the first Gaeltacht Ambassador for Culture Night, which she said was a “great honour”.